betterscientificsoftware/bssw.io/Site/ContentStyleGuide.md

 Article title  | Title of the article with hyperlink (format:  [title of article](url)) Authors | Author names  (format: author name in format "firstname lastname" seperated by comma), with hyperlink if available (format: [author name](url))
 Focus | Custom focus area

+###### Notes on tables
+Many times, a curated article may have a collection of various types of resources.
+In that case, it may be difficult to create a table at the very start of the article for these different types of entities.
+So, please create tables as and when needed throughout the article.
+An example of this is the article [A Collection of Resources for Sustaining Open Source Software](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/OSSSustainabilityResources.md) in the curated content directory

 #### Body text
 1. Contains one or more paragraph about the resource.